If you know how search engine bots work, crawling and indexing will sound familiar to you. If not, let me explain.

 First of all, Google does not provide any guarantees or promises that they will crawl or index your website.

 You must keep maintaining your blog’s content to enter into Google’s awareness.
-Google has a limited amount of resources to crawl, index, and rank your site, and it has to treat each site differently with regards to information and popularity.
+Google has a limited amount of resources to crawl, index, and rank your site, and it has to treat each site differently regarding information and popularity.

 How Long Does Google Take For Indexing?